How Does LendingTree Get Paid?

 • Familial status

-Lenders aren’t allowed to make decisions based on any of those characteristics.
-Nonetheless, lending discrimination does occur — commonly, when you’re applying for a loan.
+Lenders, brokers, insurers, landlords and other service providers aren’t allowed to make decisions based on any of those characteristics.
+Nonetheless, lending and housing discrimination do occur — commonly, when you’re applying for a mortgage or a rental.
 However, it can also show up in any other part of the home loan process, such as home appraisals, homeowners insurance policies and mortgage loan modification.

 Prohibited actions in lending include: